 - Layers of tissue called the SMAS (superficial musculo-apeuneurotic system) that form a bridge to the muscles of expression

 What most people think of as a traditional “facelift” simply tightens the skin, however, there are two significant concerns with this basic approach:

 - Simply removing excess skin can lead to the pulled looking “windswept” appearance.
 This unnatural appearance is a give-away that a facelift has been done.
 This can also cause too much stress along the incision line that can lead to widened scars.

-- Without properly changing the underlying structures beneath the surface, the skin quickly stretches and can lead to a quicker return of the jowls and the appearance of loose tissues under the chin, lessening the longevity and impact of the original facelift.
+- Without properly changing the underlying structures beneath the surface, the skin quickly stretches and can lead to a quicker return of the jowls and the appearance of loose tissues under the chin, lessening the longevity and impact of the procedure.

-There are other facelift techniques which rely on sutures to gather or pleat the SMAS tissues to create tightening.
+There are other techniques that rely on sutures to gather or pleat the SMAS tissues to create tightening.
 These techniques are somewhat less invasive, and can work well on the right patient.
 However, on the wrong patient, using only sutures to tighten the deeper tissues to lift the sagging jowls and neck is often temporary because the sutures will either disintegrate or pull through the tissues over time.
 If the underlying structure isn’t re-contoured, the memory of the tissues tends to cause a rapid return of the aging skin.
-Individual results may vary.